maazzeeshan46/Simple-Calculator/README.md

 Created a simple Calculator that performs basic arhitmetic calculations like Addition, subtraction, and multiplication.
 This is built with help of Html, CSS, JavaScript.
+This mini-project features accurate results, User-friendly interface and smooth interactions.